Belong NBN Review

 If you need to get in touch with Belong, you can get in touch with their customer support team via Facebook, phone or email.
 There just isn’t a live chat service or any brick-and-mortar stores you can reach out to if you run into trouble.
 For the number of support channels available, Belong’s score is typical amongst internet providers but where it takes a dive is in its customer satisfaction metrics.
 We compile user review data from a variety of sources (like Product Review, Trustpilot etc.) and, sadly, it seems Belong is a chip off the old block when it comes to customer satisfaction.
 In our analysis, Belong scored an average of 1.8 out of 5, which is at the low end of the spectrum.

 Providers that scored highly for customer satisfaction included Mate Broadband, Tangerine, Aussie Broadband and Internode.
 Here are a few popular plans from those providers.

 Belong NBN plans

 Now that we’ve weighed up the pros and cons of Belong NBN, let’s recap.
 Belong’s speed-capped NBN Starter plan is a solid option for cheap NBN with reliable speeds, but its faster, more expensive plans are less competitive in both price and speed.
-Belong is a slim and trim broadband provider, so there aren’t a lot of bells and whistles in store for customers unless they’re planning on bundling a Belong SIM card.
-Still, there’s something to be said for the Telstra alternatives affordability in both the mobile and broadband space.
+Belong is a slim and trim internet provider, so there aren’t a lot of bells and whistles in store for customers unless they’re planning on bundling a Belong SIM card.
+Still, there’s something to be said for the Telstra alternatives affordability in both the mobile and internet space.

 Let’s wrap up by taking another gander at the range of Belong NBN plans.